 The SIS uses a formula to assign a SIS Score and a Support Level for ADULTS.
 The Support Level determines the reimbursement rate paid to your service providers.
 Your case manager will provide you with your SIS report and your Support Level.
 Click to view the Support Levels.

-The SIS procedures may be appealed if there is evidence that the VA Standard Operating Procedures were not followed.
-Click to view details about the SIS Assessment and Appeal Rights.
+Only SIS procedures may be reviewed.
+There is no appeal process.
+The SIS procedures (not score) may be reviewed if there is evidence that the VA Standard Operating Procedures were not followed.
+Click to view details about the SIS Review Process.

 There are seven supports needs levels for adults determined by the Supports Intensity Scale (SIS) and Supplemental Questions.
 The support levels are tied to four reimbursement tiers to pay service providers.
 Click to view the Support Levels and Tiers.